 A Brief History Of Elotes

 The Nahuatl word elotitutl, which means “tender cob,” is the root of the English term elote.
 Its roots are deeply ingrained in the indigenous heritage of Mexico.
 Since the Aztec and Mayan civilizations thousands of years ago, corn, or maize, has been a staple crop in Mesoamerican diets.
 Corn was regarded as a sacred food in these ancient cultures, and it was used in both religious and everyday rituals.
-As culinary customs changed over time, Mexicans discovered new ways to cook maize.
-It can be roasted, boiled, and then topped with a variety of tasty ingredients.
-In Mexico, the contemporary form of elote gained popularity as a street dish, especially in cities where vendors started serving it to hungry onlookers.

 7 Reasons Why People Love Elotes As A Mexican Street Food Choice